 Collaboration

-Learn 3 strategies to improve team efficiency, productivity and cross-team collaboration effectiveness.
-Highly productive teams are powered by Flowtrace.
+Learn 3 ways how to increase team efficiency, and effectiveness.
+Highly productive teams do the right things the right way.

-Every day during any given work week, we are continually bombarded with notifications and unproductive interruptions.
-In this article we will explore how leaders can help to make workplace and team productivity more efficient and effective.
+In our daily working lives, we are continually bombarded with notifications and unproductive interruptions.
+On top of these distractions, we continuously see teams working on iteams which are not aligned with company priorities.
+In this article we will explore how leaders can make their teams more efficient and effective.

-Peter Drucker, in his book, The Effective Executive, probably gives one the best and clearest explanations between the difference in efficiency and effectiveness
+Peter Drucker, in his book, The Effective Executive, probably gives one the best and clearest definition for the difference of team efficiency and team effectiveness:

 “Efficiency is doing things right, Effectiveness is doing the right thing.”